The Cincinnati Union Terminal: Art Deco Temple To Transportation

 What? they gasp.

 The entire Concourse, of marble and stone art deco brilliance.
-Lit with lamps embedded in into fixtures, terrazzo floors and red marble walls and chairs of masterful leather comfort, torn down.
-Demolished because the double stacked freight train cars could pass under The Concourse.
+Lit with lamps embedded in & into fixtures, terrazzo floors and red marble walls and chairs of masterful leather comfort, torn down.
+Demolished because trains could not fit under the tunnels any longer.

 In 1972 the Cincinnati Union Terminal Concourse was demolished.

 In 1972 when there was a mad dash to save the tile mosaics, to get them somewhere safe and on display, to save The Concourse from being crushed to rubbish, we failed.
-The Concourse was torn down and so with it, The Globe.
+The Concourse was torn down and so with it, The Globe mosaic.